clarenceb/aws-commandline-labs/README.md

 They make use of the official Ruby AWS SDK and the RightScale (right\_aws) gem (used for CloudFront access, since the Ruby AWS SDK does not appear to support it yet).

-The scripts are not intended to be "DRY" and use abstraction over the AWS Ruby gems so that you can learn how things work closer to the REST API level.
+The scripts are not intended to be "DRY" and not use abstraction over the AWS Ruby gems so that you can learn how things work closer to the REST API level

+There are higher level Ruby gems such as [Fog](https://github.com/fog/fog/) and [Knife EC2](https://github.com/opscode/knife-ec2/) which are worth looking at if you do not want to abstract the details of working with AWS resources or even working across different clouds (in [Fog's](http://fog.io/1.5.0/index.html) case).

 This is still work-in-progress and may be continued or abandoned depending on how useful I feel this stuff becomes.
 It's currently a repo for me to practices access